clukewatson/academic-kickstart/content/courses/EC410/section1.md

 Countries are not at the two extremes of either subsistence or perfectly specialized.

 Some approaches that have been suggested are:

  1. Average or Median Income or GNI per capita
- 2. Percent of Population Living Under $1 a day
++  Percent of Population Living Under $1 a day
- 3. Life Expectancy
++  Life Expectancy
- 4. Human Development Index
++  Human Development Index
- 5. Percent Agriculture in Economy
++  Percent Agriculture in Economy
- 6. Family Size
++  Family Size
- 7. Access to Healthcare
++  Access to Healthcare
- 8. Literacy or Average Grade Level
++  Literacy or Average Grade Level
- 9. Corruption Index
++  Corruption Index

- 1. this starts a list *with* numbers
-+  this will show as number "2"

 Each variable captures and misses some aspect of development.
 Typically, we associate developing countries as being `poor' but, if we focus solely on income, then we will miss out of the other aspects such as individuals pursuing their passions if they live in an oppressive regime or if they lack the ability to keep their children healthy and educated.